The map was prepared with funding provided by the NSW Environmental Trust.

 The priority investment areas comprise of biodiversity core areas and a network of state and regional biodiversity corridors within the Illawarra region.
 The total area represented within the mapped priority investment areas is 66,827 hectares, comprising 13,980 hectares of core area and 52,847 hectares of corridors.
 This represents about 59 per cent of the Illawarra region.

-The BIO Map spatial data can be downloaded from SEED (search using the term 'BIO Map') and will also be viewable on the Biodiversity Investment Spatial Viewer once it becomes functional from late 2015.
+The BIO Map spatial data can be downloaded from SEED (search using the term 'BIO Map') and is also viewable on the Biodiversity Investment Spatial Viewer.